-Gibraltar has a modern infrastructure with a number of public transport systems I n place including busses and trams.
-There are regular flights connections to Spain, UK and Morocco.
-The Straight of Gibraltar is one of the busiest shipping lanes in the world with many ships that anchor off of the coast.
+Gibraltar has a modern infrastructure with a number of public transport systems in place including buses and trams.
+There are regular flight connections to Spain, UK and Morocco.
+The Straight of Gibraltar is one of the busiest shipping lanes in the world with many ships that anchor off the coast.
 There are a number of ferries from Gibraltar to Tangiers and Algeciras.
-Gibraltar has a modern telecommunications network with a stable connection now that the long standing dispute with Spain involving telecommunications is over serving a current 3G internet connection with four Internet Service Providers (ISP).
+Gibraltar has a modern telecommunications network with a stable connection now that the long-standing dispute with Spain involving telecommunications is over serving a current 3G internet connection with four Internet Service Providers (ISP).

 Population, Language and Culture